gabeweng/gabeweng.github.io/_pages/about.md

 In this blog, I explain machine learning concepts using diagrams, animations, and intuition.

 **About Me**

-I am currently a first-year master's student at [CIMEC](https://www.cimec.unitn.it/en) exploring topics across Cognitive Science, Linguistics, and Natural Language Processing.
+I am currently a second-year master's student at [University of Malta](https://www.um.edu.mt/courses/overview/PMSCHLTFT-2022-3-O) / [CIMEC](https://www.cimec.unitn.it/en) exploring topics across Cognitive Science, Linguistics, and Natural Language Processing.

 Prior to that, I worked as a Machine Learning Engineer at [Fusemachines](https://fusemachines.com) where I built production-level NLP capabilities for a consumer research product from ground zero.